 Survey results about the health and wellbeing of secondary school aged children in Wales are presented in an interactive dashboard for the first time by Public Health Wales.
 The dashboard has been created in collaboration with Cardiff University’s DECIPHer team.
 The aim of the collaboration was to help users view some of the SHRN survey data at a lower geographical level than ever before.
 The dashboard contains 32 different topics for three years of the survey (2017, 2019 and 2021), with views available for gender, age, family affluence and different geographic levels.

 Local authority level Student Health and Wellbeing Reports were released for the first time in autumn 2018, following local demand for SHRN data.
 These reports have been shared widely amongst local health and educational service teams.

-You can download an exemplar Local Authority report here:
+You can download an exemplar Local Authority report from 2018 here: